Jbleezy/BO1-Reimagined/README.md

 * Add specialty_sprintrecovery perk
 * Add specialty_stalker perk (fast movement while ads)
 * Add perk for faster movement while ads
-* Fix rechamber times changed for existing weapons not showing correct anim when ads (try making legacy mod with modified rechamber time and see if it works how it should)
+* Make ADS rechamber anim speed relative to rechamber time in weapon file (currently only non-ADS rechamber anim speed is changed)
 * Fix being able to throw another grenade at the of another grenades anim
 * Allow fire button to be used to melee with melee weapons
 * Fix alive players movement being stopped when other players spawn in (caused from .sessionstate change)